-The Points Guy took an admirable stab at coming up with values for elite status tiers.
-In this post he suggested that low level status is worth $400 to $500, mid level status is worth $900 to $1200, and top tier status is worth $2800 to $3500.
+In other blogs I’ve seen people estimate that low level status is worth $400 to $500, mid level status is worth $900 to $1200, and top tier status is worth $2800 to $3500.
 I see these as useful benchmarks as long as you keep in mind that elite status is worth nothing at all if you don’t fly!
 The more you use your elite status benefits, then the more it should be worth to you.

 EQM Fair Pricing

 Another way to look at this is to determine the going rate for buying EQMs.
 Just as I published fair trading prices for redeemable points and miles, we can use similar techniques to determine fair trading prices for EQMs.
 This won’t tell you how much value you’ll get from EQMs, but it will give you an idea of whether or not you’re getting a good deal if you do buy them.